barefootcoder/perrin-bday-campaign/house-rules.md

 checks and saving throws.
 Because, to quote the great B. Dave Walters: "You're never so good you can't mess up, and you're never so hopelessly outmatched that you can't pull a hail Mary."

-#### Repeated Skill Checks

-If you fail a skill check, you can immediately try again using the same skill, but the DC will go up.
-In order to achieve success, you'll have to figure out a new way to use that skill, and that makes it harder.

 #### Short Rests

 A short rest takes 10 – 15 minutes.